segmentio/segment-docs/src/guides/about-segment/duplicate-data.md

 Keep in mind that Segment's libraries all generate `message_id`s for you for each event payload, with the exception of our HTTP API, which assigns each event a unique `message_id` when the message is ingested, although you could of course override and manually assign a `message_id` if you wanted.

-### What identifiers can the merged profile be queried/updated with?"
+### What identifiers can the merged profile be queried/updated with?

 Any of the external IDs can be used to query a profile.
 When a profile is requested, we will traverse the merge graph and resolve all merged profiles.
 The result is a single profile, with the latest state of all traits, events, and identifiers.